 In 2003, UK independent label Invisible Hands Music released a 3 CD box set called "Reworks: Brain Salad Perjury", created by Keith Emerson in collaboration with Mike Bennett, using sampling technology.
 In April, 2010, Emerson and Lake embarked on a tour of North American, playing acoustic renditions of their work.
 In May of that year, Shout!
 Factory released a 4-CD collection of Emerson, Lake and Palmer live tracks called "A Time And A Place".

-On July 25th, 2010, Emerson, Lake and Palmer played a one-off 40th anniversary concert, headlining the High Voltage Festival in Victoria Park, London.
+On July 25th, 2010, Emerson, Lake And Palmer played a final, one-off 40th anniversary concert, headlining the High Voltage Festival in Victoria Park, London.
 The entire concert was later released as the double-CD live album "High Voltage".
-On February 22nd, 2011, Shout! released a 2-CD set of Emerson, Lake and Palmer recorded live in February, 1978 at the Nassau Veterans Memorial Coliseum called "Live at Nassau Coliseum '78".
+On February 22nd, 2011, Shout! released a 2-CD set of Emerson, Lake And Palmer recorded live in February, 1978 at the Nassau Veterans Memorial Coliseum called "Live at Nassau Coliseum '78".
 August 29th 2011 brought a DVD and Blu-ray called "Emerson, Lake & Palmer.
 Welcome Back My Friends", made from the High Voltage Festival event.
-On December 6th, 2011, Shout!
-Factory released a single-CD set of Emerson, Lake and Palmer recorded live in April, 1972 at the Mar Y Sol Festival, Vega Baja, Puerto Rico called "Live at the Mar Y Sol Festival '72".
+On December 6th of that same year Shout!
+Factory released a single-CD set of Emerson, Lake And Palmer recorded live in April, 1972 at the Mar Y Sol Festival, Vega Baja, Puerto Rico called "Live at the Mar Y Sol Festival '72".